 Fannie Mae's loan level post-purchase QC reviews are designed to allow Fannie Mae to evaluate independently whether mortgage loans Fannie Mae has acquired meet its underwriting and eligibility requirements based on its determinations of the borrowers' credit and income and the value of the mortgaged properties.
 These reviews are not designed to validate the mortgage loan data provided to Fannie Mae by the loan sellers.
 Fannie Mae may determine that none of the data discrepancies identified by a Diligence Provider result in Eligibility Defects or a violation of the applicable Eligibility Criteria.
 However, investors should note that in such cases Fannie Mae does not update the mortgage loan data files to reflect these discrepancies.
-In its sole discretion, after the closing date for an issuance of Connecticut Avenue Securities, Fannie Mae may take steps to reconcile certain of the data discrepancies, Fannie Mae may take steps to reconcile certain of the data discrepancies, Fannie Mae expects to update the monthly loan-level information with respect to the applicable Reference Pool that is made available to the related Noteholders.
+In its sole discretion, after the closing date for an issuance of Connecticut Avenue Securities, Fannie Mae may take steps to reconcile certain of the data discrepancies identified by the applicable Diligence Provider with the respective loan sellers.
+To the extent Fannie Mae verifies any of these data discrepancies, Fannie Mae expects to update the monthly loan-level information with respect to the applicable Reference Pool that is made available to the related Noteholders.